hardingprofessional/dshsaa/README.md

 You must be a US citizen to lawfully download the SAA DLLs.

 Go to [space-track.org](https://www.space-track.org/), make an account, then go to the [sgp4 download page](https://www.space-track.org/documentation#/sgp4) and download the appropriate package for your operating system.
 For me, this is `SGP4_small_V7.9_LINUX64.tar.gz`.
-You should _also_ download the windows package, `SGP4_small_V7.9_WIN64.zip`, because it provides additional Python2 driver examples.
+You should _also_ download the windows package, `SGP4_small_V7.9_WIN64.zip`, because the Windows package provides driver examples not present in the Linux version.

 ### Verify Python3 Environment